top of page

 Emma%20Cleary_edited.jpg

-The information I was reading online was terrifying, I was scared for myself and also my family.
-Southend hospital didn’t have a surgeon with the skills to remove the tumour and my levels were rising daily no matter what treatment they tried.
-A Blood calcium level of 3.5 can put you into a coma.
+I was told blood calcium of 3.5 can put you into a coma.
 Mine was 3.33.
 When I laid down on the trolley on 2nd Jan 2021 my PTH level was 39, at my last check, it was 2.00.
 So 2020 might not have been the best year, but I’m so grateful for this one thing!
-If any of these symptoms ring a bell with you ask for a calcium/PTH blood test.
+If any of these symptoms ring a bell with you ask for a calcium/PTH blood test.'

-14 October 2019: Hi Everyone, I was rushed into hospital with kidney stones (I currently have a stent in my left kidney) and doctors ran a routine blood test to check my calcium which was elevated at 3.07 mmol/l adjusted (2.2-2,6), PTH 16.4 pmol/l (1.3-9.3), Vitamin D 60 nmol/l.
-I have been kept in hospital for a week, but they have been unable to lower my levels.
-Nothing much has been explained to me and I wonder if anyone could help if I share my results.
-Symptoms: fatigue, severe constipation, tinnitus, muscle weakness, loss of appetite, weight loss, depression, fainting and kidney stones in each kidney.
-This has been so much to take in the last week I am so confused.
+14 October 2019 - I was rushed into hospital with kidney stones (i have a stent in my left kidney).
+Doctors ran a routing blood test to check calcium.
+It was 3.07 mmol/l adjusted.
+PTH 16.4 pmol/L (1.3-9.3), vitamin D 60 nmol/L. I've been in hospital a week but they've been unable to reduce my levels.
+Nothing much has been explained and I wondered if anyone could help.
+Symptoms; fatigue, severe constipation, tinnitus, muscle weakness, loss of appetite, weight loss, depression, fainting, and stones in each kidney.
+This has been so much to take in this last week I'm so confused.

 23 October 2019: I just had my kidney stent removed this morning and The whole thing was covered in calcium deposits.
 Like white/grey stone residue.
 The consultant said in all his years of clinical practice he has never seen anyone make calcium as quickly as me.
 I feel that I’m blessed to have private cover, as that stent had only been in 4 days, and if it was in 6 weeks (NHS wait time) it would of had a huge rock on it, wouldn’t have come out and would have required more surgery.

-Emma wasn't discharged with any calcium supplements and told just to take paracetamol if needed.
-With calcium so high pre op we had advised her to order in supplements just in case, because we see regular occurrences of people post op, experiencing symptoms of calcium crash which can be quite a frightening experience after surgery.
+Emma wasn't discharged with any calcium supplements and told to take paracetamol if needed.
+With calcium so high pre-op we had advised her to order supplements just in case, because we see regular occurrences of people post-op, experiencing symptoms of calcium crash which can be quite an alarming experience after surgery.

 Margaret Kressinger

 Margaret joined us in March 2018.
-Both her ultrasound and sestamibi scan in April 2018, were negative.
+Ultrasound and sestamibi scans in April, were negative.
 The radiographer suggested if she did have an adenoma it was a small one.
 Her endocrinologist said surgery would be unlikely with negative scans.
-She felt fed up with lots of appointments and getting nowhere, although in June 2018 she was told she would be referred to an ENT surgeon.
-Her calcium had dropped from 2.8 to 2.73 which her endocrinologist felt was because she had begun taking a vitamin D supplement.
-Her PTH meanwhile ranged from 17.4 to 16.2.
-She described painful feet were making her life a misery, feeling drained with dreadful energy levels, weak legs, dry skin patches, polyurea, trembling hands, sharp stabbing pains, feeling faint, vision disturbances
+In June, she was referred to an ENT surgeon.
+Her calcium had dropped from 2.8 to 2.73, which her endocrinologist felt was because she'd began taking vitamin D. Her PTH ranged from 16.2 to 17.4 She described painful feet, making her life a misery, feeling drained, with dreadful energy levels, weak legs, dry skin patches, poly urea, trembling hands, sharp stabbing pains, feeling faint, and vision disturbances

-By June 2019, Margaret was experiencing cramp type pains in her hands and feet, and mobility problems with her shoulder.
-She had her pre-op assessment on July 03, 2019.
-She was given a surgery date for March 2020 by a clerk who told her the 'Surgeon deals mostly with cancer patients, (of which I am well aware ) and although I may be in some discomfort at least I don't have cancer).
-Her surgery date was cancelled two days before due to Covid 19, although her endocrinologist booked a telephone consultation in May which reassured her she hadn't been forgotten.
-She was then offered a new date at short notice due to a cancellation of June 25th.
-Her adenoma was found in her chest area which would explain the three negative scans.
+By June, Margaret was experiencing cramp type pains in her hands and feet, and mobility problems with her shoulder.
+She had a pre-op assessment on 03 July and was given a surgery date for March 2020 by a clerk who told her 'the surgeon deals mostly with cancer patients, (of which she was well aware ) and although she may be in some discomfort at least she didn't have cancer).
+Her surgery date was cancelled two days before, due to Covid 19.
+The endocrinologist during a telephone consultation in May, reassured her she hadn't been forgotten.
+She was offered a new date at short notice due to a cancellation, 25 June.

 Margaret%20Kressinger_edited.jpg